EdwardLeDoux/Attiny85/README.md

 # Attiny85
-This is initial fowray into Attiny85 to get windows drivers
+This is initial foray into Attiny85 to get windows drivers